Meet The People In Trump's Orbit Who The Mueller Report Says Ignored His Orders

 One month later, in another private meeting with Lewandowski on July 19, 2017, the President asked about the status of his message for Sessions to limit the Special Counsel investigation to future election interference.
 Lewandowski told the President that the message would be delivered soon.
 Hours after that meeting, the President publicly criticized Sessions in an interview with the New York Times, and then issued a series of tweets making it clear that Sessions's job was in jeopardy.

 Despite his apparent promise to the president, Lewandowski dragged his feet.
 Instead, he "asked senior White House official Rick Dearborn to deliver it to Sessions" because he "believed Dearborn would be a better messenger because he had a longstanding relationship with Sessions."
-But, "Dearborn was uncomfortable with the task and did not follow through."
+But "Dearborn was uncomfortable with the task and did not follow through."

 White House Chief of Staff Reince Priebus